 Russell Pysklywec

-The focus of my research program is to study deformation of the solid Earth–in particular exploring the complex dynamical couplings between tectonics in the crust, convection in the mantle, and surface processes controlled by the atmosphere.
-In particular, these investigations focus on mountain regions and the plate tectonic processes that form them.
+The focus of my research program is to study deformation of the solid Earth–in particular, exploring the complex dynamical couplings between tectonics in the crust, convection in the mantle, and surface processes controlled by the atmosphere.
+These investigations focus on mountain regions and the plate tectonic processes that form them.

 The research program is characterised by a cross-disciplinary methodology where geological and geophysical field studies are integrated with computational models of mantle-crust-climate processes.